qndrm/TryHackMe/Rooms/Setup/README.md

 To run the container
 ```
-docker run --name NAME -dit -p PORT:PORT kalilinux/kali-rolling:latest
+docker run --name kali -dit -p PORT:PORT kalilinux/kali-rolling:latest
 ```
 To use Kali Linux run
 ```
-docker exec -it NAME /bin/bash
+docker exec -it kali /bin/bash
 ```

-replace *NAME* with a name for your container
+replace *kali* with a name for your container

 After running the Terminal you need to update and upgrade apt
 ```